TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 3/Leviticus 3.17.md

 ---

-It shall be a perpetual statute throughout your generations in all your dwellings, that ye shall eat neither fat nor blood.
+"'It shall be a perpetual statute throughout your generations in all your dwellings, that you shall eat neither fat nor blood.'"